pxp888/keeb/README.md

 These scripts redirect keyboard and mouse inputs from a server machine to client machines.

-Target machines can be switched on the fly with a single hotkey.
+Target machines can be switched on the fly with a hotkey.

-This is very similar to synergy, although it enables altering or automating the behavior of the keyboard and mouse inputs.
+This is very similar to [synergy](https://symless.com/synergy), although it enables altering or automating the behavior of the keyboard and mouse inputs.

 ## Features